BishopFox/badPods/README.md

 Multiple likely paths to full cluster compromise (all resources in all namespaces)

 ### How?
-While you don't have access to host process or network namespaces, having access to the full filesystem allows you to perform the same types of privesc paths outlined above.
+While you don't have access to host process or network namespaces, having access to the full filesystem allows you to perform most of the same types of privesc paths outlined above.
 Hunt for tokens from other pods running on the node and hope you find a token associated with a highly privileged service account.

 ## hostPid only